-- lessons learned - Reading and discussion of the introductory sections of the lesson up to and including learning outcomes and indicators - 1.2 Request of any volunteers to share what they have written with the group - 1.3 Ask some critical friends to report their observations on the delivery of lesson 11 of some tutors of the various course areas for brief discussion by the house (5minutes) - 1.4 Ask tutors to sit in groups based on their subject areas: Geography, History, Social studies and RME - 1.5 Ask tutors to brainstorm to identify student teachers prior learning on the various topics of respective subject areas
+- 1.2 A volunteer should share what you have written with the group. - 1.3 Let us have some volunteer's critical friends report on their observations on the delivery of lesson 11 of the various course areas for brief discussion by the house - 1.4 Sit in smaller groups based on your subject areas: Geography, History, Social studies and RME. - 1.5 Brainstorm to identify the student teachers prior learning on the topics of the respective subject areas